wpo365/wpo365-login/README.txt

 * Fixed issue with login-refresh error causing a "your login might be tampered with" error after an hour

 = 3.5 =
-* Validation of session now starts as soon as the required settings are loaded to ensure that validation of authentication happes as soon as possible
+* Validation of session now starts as soon as the required settings are loaded to ensure that validation of authentication happens as soon as possible

+= 3.6 =
+* Fixed issues with loading of Redux dependency in case multiple Redux instance are used within one Wordpress site
+* Removed the use of cookies to pass error information between page redirects and by doing so avoid "Cannot modify header information - headers already sent" warnings